Chisom83/Excel_Project_Work/README.md

  3. For visualization

 ### Steps followed
- 1. Data cleaning: The raw data collected was first processed to ensure its integrity, consistency, and quality, setting a strong foundation for effective analysis and visualization.
+ 1. Data cleaning: The raw data collected was first cleaned to ensure its integrity, consistency, and quality, setting a strong foundation for effective analysis and visualization.
 - Data filtering and missing values: I began by addressing missing entries.
 For numerical fields such as quantity or age, I checked for outliers.
 If outliers were detected, I filled the blanks using the median or mode; if no outliers were present, I filled them with the average value.
 - For categorical variables like gender, country, or state, I utilized a nested IF function to logically fill in the blanks based on existing data.
 - Correcting Misspellings: I conducted a review of the dataset to identify any misspelled words or inconsistencies in text fields, replacing incorrect terms with the appropriate ones to maintain uniformity.